 COVID-19: Medicines with amended access criteria

-Nine of the temporary changes now remain in place permanently.
+Nine of the temporary changes are now in place permanently.
 All these changes will help patients access the medicines they need more easily.

 Sacubitril with valsartan

 On advice from the health sector, we've provided flexibility for prescribers when an echocardiogram (ECHO) is impractical.
 Before April 2020, patients were required to have an ECHO before a doctor could prescribe sacubitril.